“Collecting more taxes than is absolutely necessary is legalized robbery.” – Calvin Coolidge

 Regarding the governor’s current veto power: “[it’s] something of a sledgehammer and not a scalpel.” – James Sheehan

 Imagine a surgeon trying to remove a tumor with a sledgehammer.
-With the wrong tool, that surgeon could either do nothing or cause more harm to the patient than good.
-The same is true for the governor and the rank-and-file legislators when passing the state budget.
+Without the proper tools, that surgeon is forced to do nothing or risk possibly causing more harm to the patient than good.
+The same is true for the governor and the rank-and-file legislators when passing the RI state budget.

-By providing Rhode Island’s governor with the same power that 44 other governors currently have, they could use the line item veto to remove specific questionable articles from the overall budget.
-This tool provides a much-needed check and balance to control wasteful spending.
-Even if the governor exercised their line item veto powers, our legislators would still have the ability to override that veto if they felt the expenditure was necessary.
+By providing Rhode Island’s governor with the same power 44 other governors enjoy, our governor could use the line-item veto to remove specific questionable line items from the final budget presented by the legislator.
+This small change provides a much-needed check and balance to control wasteful spending while reserving power to the legislature to override the governor’s line-item veto by majority vote.

 The end result is increased transparency as our elected officials must take hard stances on wasteful spending and can be held responsible by fair and honest elections every two years.
 The governor would also have a stake in calling-out questionable spending in the final budget or risk being complicit by not acting.